Movie Reviews, Science - Creation/Evolution, Watch for free

 Episode 5: The X Factor in Life (8 minutes)

 For more Michael Behe, be sure to check out his full-length free documentary Revolutionary: Michael Behe and the Mystery of the Molecular Machines, which is both an account of the man, and also a history of the Intelligent Design Movement.
-The film, and our review, can be found here....
+The film, and our review, can be found here.
+You can also watch the first five episodes of the series above - the first "seasons" – re-edited into one half-hour-long video here....